robertschnitman/diagnoser/README.md

 ## 1. Introduction

-The `diagnoser` package contains tools for diagnostics, modeling, and data management.
+The `diagnoser` package contains tools for regression diagnostics.
 Base R's plot(lm()) was the primary influence, as it was a useful tool for quickly assessing estimation bias and existence of heteroskedasticity; but interpreting more specialized concepts such as Cook's Distance proved to be difficult to understand for those without linear algebra knowledge.
 To improve upon comprehension for introductory students, I developed **diagnose()** and **ggdiagnose()**.
 Individuals with a fondness for the classics would appreciate **cdiagnose()**, which recreates the original plot(lm()) with ggplot2 graphics.

 Other functions such as **fitres()**, **lmdf()**, and **validate()** were inspired by tidyverse's broom library.
-Broom is fantastic for transforming model objects into data frames; but I was not quite satisfied with the mentioned its tidy() outputs (such as the lack of confidence intervals for OLS estimates).
+While broom eases the process of transforming mnodel objects into data frames, outputs from tidy() lacked estimates integral to the social and health sciences, such as the margin of error for OLS estimates.
+Additionally, glance() does not produce a pseudo r-squared for general linear models.
+The functions **lmdf()** and **validate()** seek to fulfill the gaps from these broom functions.

 The following sections provide examples.